 I’m Nicholas Swatz, an award-winning and internationally-published photographer living and working in the Pacific Northwest.
 I am passionate about the outdoors, preserving the beauty of Mother Nature and increasing awareness of conservation while advocating for more accessibility.

-You may have seen my work on KOMO TV, PsychologyToday, Business Insider, Osprey, 1889: Washington’s Magazine and RainierWatch!
+You may have seen my work on KOMO TV, PsychologyToday, Business Insider, Osprey, 1889: Washington’s Magazine, RainierWatch or perhaps another outdoor or conservation publication!

 “The power of language is not to be underestimated.
 Simple changes in our language can completely change our perceptions, our ways of thinking and knowing, and our actions.
 A new language will help us to consciously transition toward and Indigenous ecology.
 It will provide the freedom we need to shift into the relational worldview.”